 South Africa and France.

 South African wines are really exciting right now for those looking for incredible quality and something a bit different.
 Our producers source their grapes from small micro-climates in the Western Cape region outside of Cape Town and each share a philosophy of sustainability and allowing the fruit to express itself from vineyard to vineyard and vintage to vintage.
 We're most excited about the traditional method sparkling wines from South Africa rarely seen in the US market.
-If you like Champagne, ask for the Méthode Cap Classique made by both Genevieve and Constantia Uitsig.
 You'll be one of the very few to try these limited production wines typically only distributed in South Africa and Europe.

 Very limited production Méthode Cap Classique bubbly from owner and creator Melissa Genevieve Nelsen.
 Genevieve MCC is hand-crafted with careful attention in the vineyard and minimal intervention in the cellar.
-These 100% Chardonnay Blanc de Blancs cuvées with low or zero dosage are sourced from the exciting Bot River region of the Cape South Coast.
+This small portfolio of Blanc de Blancs cuvées with low or zero dosage and a brand new Brut Rosé are sourced from the exciting Bot River region of the Cape South Coast.
 Made in the traditional Champagne method with extensive aging - 4 years on the lees - Genevieve is one of the top rated sparkling wines from South Africa.
 We're thrilled to partner with Melissa to bring these wines to the US market.

 Part of the original South African wine farm in the oldest wine region in the Southern Hemisphere, historic Constantia Uitsig is now consistently making some of the best cool climate white wines in the New World.
-Led by winemaker Danna de Jongh, Sauvignon Blanc, Sémillon, and Bordeaux blends are the stars.
+Sauvignon Blanc, Sémillon, and Bordeaux blends are the stars.
 They also make a limited amount of Méthode Cap Classique sparkling wine that is worth seeking out.
 Uitsig, which means "the View" in Afrikaans, also makes significant investments in their workers and their community through an on-site school and charitable giving to local foundations.

 Our philosophy with our French portfolio is to find hidden gems in classic regions.
 These are wines you really need to seek out, are made in very small quantities, and have great stories to tell.
 Our producers focus on finesse and elegance over power, and go to great lengths to express the unique terroir of each individual plot.